judka-uriel/uriel-book/uriel_en.md

 all these opinions.

-The most lamentable thing is that such egotism of graphomaniacs leads them to violate the commandment “Thou shalt not steal”, when for the satisfaction of their own vanity they produce multitudes of books, and thereby steal time from future generations, who are forced to study all these endless opinions.
+The most lamentable thing is that such egotism of graphomaniacs leads them to violate the commandment “You shall not steal”, when for the satisfaction of their own vanity they produce multitudes of books, and thereby steal time from future generations, who are forced to study all these endless opinions.
 <!-- Such contradictory opinions only increase entropy. -->